 - The addition of built-in racking for storage

-- The fitting of container ramps for easier access for wheelchairs and deliveries
+- The fitting of ramps for easier access for wheelchairs and deliveries

 - The addition of secure locking systems

-Building a bar from a converted shipping container gives you a huge amount of versatility over its design – as well as the ability to move it between different locations.
+Building a bar from a steel storage box gives you a huge amount of versatility over its design – as well as the ability to move it between different locations.
 However, the need to have a licence to be able to sell alcohol and have entertainment is the same regardless of whether you have a mobile unit or are in a static building.